 Also, the days with the most Expo visitors used to be the busiest days for the pavilion, but now this, too, has changed - the queue keeps getting longer, regardless of day and weather.
 Consider the fact that on last week's Tuesday which had us waiting for the strong typhoon No. 7, in spite of ridiculously low visitor numbers and storm warnings (which even led to the French's pavilion's closing early at 2 pm), the German queue retained its usual length of two to two-and-a-half hours.
 This is probably because of many local visitors who postponed their visit to the German pavilion before, hoping for shorter waiting times some other time, but now realizing that there is only eight weeks left.

 Generally, at weekends, the pavilion usually puts out the first "No admittance at present" announcement even before its opening time (9:30 am) - on busy days, the entrance gates of the Expo are now opened as soon as 8:40, therefore the number of people rushing straight towards the pavilion and lining up in front of the building exceeds the available space already at shortly past nine o'clock.
 One consequence of this development is that now, on busy days, the pavilion is also opened 15 minutes earlier.
-The morning queue already amounts to a waiting times of over two or three hours, and even though the attendants attempt to discourage people from joining the queue, people will then set up another queue for the main queue.
-The moment the queue is opened once again, they will once again rush forward.
-You'd probably need guns to keep them away.
+The morning queue already amounts to a waiting times of over two or three hours, and even though the attendants attempt to discourage people from joining the queue, people will then simply set up another queue for the main queue.

 The problem about admission to the German pavilion is that the capacity of people that can be admitted is limited to a quite low number, therefore creating a bottleneck and causing queues.
 One car seating six people runs about every minute, which amounts to around 300 visitors per hour or 3.500 to 4.000 a day.
 Therefore, while other pavilions have long since welcomed their one millionth visitor, the German pavilion will see no more than 600.000 visitors over the course of the whole Expo.
 That's another factor to be considered when you start wondering why people would endure three hours of waiting time in the soaring heat or pouring rain just for a 6-minute jet coaster ride.